Brillouin Light Scattering from Quantized Spin Waves in Nanowires with Antisymmetric Exchange Interactions

 BLS can be used to determine the frequency shift associated with the inelastic scattering of light by spin waves, also known as magnons, i.e., a frequency shift caused by photon-magnon interactions.
 BLS is a powerful method to measure DMI in thin films and nanostructures~\cite{nembach2015linear,di2015direct,stashkevich2015experimental,quessab2020tuning}.
 This is because the frequency shift between counter-propagating spin waves is a direct consequence and measure of the strength of the chiral magnetic interactions.
 As shown in Fig.~\ref{fig_BLS_SEM}(a), light is incident at an angle to the film normal and a magnetic field is applied in the film plane perpendicular to the light's plane of incidence, a configuration known as the Damon-Eshbach geometry.
 The light backscattered from the sample is collected and analyzed.
 When the scattering process creates a magnon, the backscattered photon's frequency decreases (a Stokes process), whereas when a magnon is annihilated in the scattering process the frequency of the photon increases (an anti-Stokes process)~\cite{gubbiotti2010brillouin}.
 By energy conservation, the shift of the photon frequency is the frequency of the excited or annihilated spin wave.
 The magnon momentum $q_m$ is related to the angle of incidence of the light $\theta$; momentum conservation gives, $q_\rm{m} = \rdbkt{4 \pi/ \lambda} \sin \theta$, where $\lambda$ is the wavelength of the light.

 We conducted BLS on ferromagnetic nanowire arrays fabricated from Ta(4)/Pt(3)/ Co(1.8)/Al(2)/Pt(3) thin films on oxidized silicon wafers, deposited using dc magnetron sputtering, with the numbers being the layer thicknesses in nanometers.
 The Pt/Co interface has been shown to induce a large DMI~\cite{belmeguenai2015interfacial}.
 The Al layer decouples the Co layer and the Pt cap layer, which also protects the film from oxidation.
-Electron-beam lithography followed by Ar ion milling was used to define nanowire arrays and the width/spacing was varied from $\SI{100}{nm}$ to $\SI{400}{nm}$.
+Electron-beam lithography followed by Ar ion milling was used to define nanowire arrays and the width/spacing was varied from $\SI{100}{}$ to $\SI{400}{nm}$.
 A scanning electron microscope (SEM) image of $\SI{100}{nm}$ width nanowires is shown in Fig~\ref{fig_BLS_SEM}(b).
-Arrays are needed to have a sufficient filling factor for the BLS laser spot size.
+Arrays are needed to have a sufficient filling factor for the BLS laser spot size \footnote{In principal micro-BLS could be used to study a single nanowire.
+However, its diffraction-limited resolution is of the order of \SI{300}{nm}, which is not sufficient for our study.
+For spatially resolved images, a wire width of a few micrometers would be needed to have multiple data points across the standing wave.
+But spin-wave quantization effects for a micron width wire would be negligible.}.

 Two different scattering geometries were used: a transverse geometry in which the incident light is perpendicular to the nanowire, as illustrated in Fig.~\ref{fig_BLS_SEM}(a), and a longitudinal geometry, where the incident light is parallel to the nanowire.
-BLS experiments were conducted with light of wavelength $\SI{532}{nm}$ at an incident angle of 45$^\circ$, giving a momentum transfer $q_m=16.7$ $\mu$m$^{-1}$ (see the Supplementary Materials for results at different angles of incidence).
-Figures~\ref{Fig:BLS_shift}(a)-(d) show the spectra of $\SI{400}{nm}$ and $\SI{100}{nm}$ nanowire arrays in these two geometries.
+BLS experiments were conducted with light of wavelength $\SI{532}{nm}$ at an incident angle of 45$^\circ$, giving a momentum transfer $q_m=16.7$ $\mu$m$^{-1}$ (see Appendix Sec.~\ref{Sec:Appendix_Angles} for results at different angles of incidence).
+Figures~\ref{Fig:BLS_shift}(a)-(d) show the spectra of $\SI{400}{}$ and $\SI{100}{nm}$ nanowire arrays in these two geometries.
 The spectra indicate the Stokes (negative frequencies) and anti-Stokes (positive frequencies) lines for both field polarities.
 The scattering intensities are fit to find the peak positions and thus the frequency shift between the Stokes and anti-Stokes lines.

 As noted, the frequency shift is a direct consequence of the spin-wave dispersion being asymmetric with respect to wave vector inversion ($k\rightarrow -k$), i.e.,: